Basilic

 • No Supabase SDKs, auth, storage, or proprietary APIs used - only standard PostgreSQL connection

-• PGlite suitable for local dev/testing only, not production
+• PGlite suitable for local dev/testing and preview branches, not production

-• Migration path designed for: Development (Vercel-Supabase) → Production (GCP Cloud SQL / AWS RDS)
+• Migration path designed for: Development (Supabase) → Production (GCP Cloud SQL / AWS RDS)

 • Both Fastify and Drizzle chosen specifically to avoid vendor lock-in and enable this migration